nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     - The Nuage VRS and metadata agent configuration files need to be created and populated with the required parameters.
 To do this, add the puppet module (nuage-puppet-modules) to the Overcloud image with the other required Nuage RPMs.

     - The typical OpenStack director deployment scenario assumes that all the packages are installed on the overcloud-full image.
 The Overcloud qcow image (for example, overcloud-full.qcow2) needs to be patched with the following RPMs:
+        - Nuage Base Packages
             - nuage-bgp
+            - nuage-openstack-heat
+            - nuage-openstack-horizon
-        - nuage-metadata-agent
+            - nuage-openstack-neutron
             - nuage-openstack-neutronclient
-        - nuage-openvswitch (Nuage VRS)
             - nuage-puppet-modules-5.3.0
             - selinux-policy-nuage
             - nuage-topology-collector

+        - Nuage VRS Packages
+            - nuage-metadata-agent (Nuage VRS)
+            - nuage-openvswitch (Nuage VRS)

+        - VRS Offload Packages
+            - Nuage OVRS Packages
+                - nuage-metadata-agent (Nuage OVRS)
+                - nuage-openvswitch (Nuage OVRS)
+            - Mellanox Packages
+                - kmod-mlnx-en
+                - mlnx-en-utils
+                - mstflint
+                - os-net-config
+            - Red Hat Packages
+                - kernel
+                - kernel-tools
-        - python-openvswitch-nuage
+                - kernel-tools-libs

-    - Install python-openvswitch-nuage.
+                - python-perf

     - Uninstall Open vSwitch (OVS).
     - Install VRS (nuage-openvswitch).